DBulbul/NormaFinalProject/README.md

 3. While updating customer, customer id should be entered.
 Later, new address information should be registered.
 I have changed the address of first customer-Dilara Bülbül- whose id is equal to 1.
 Updating operation is also possible for contact information.
 ![address update](https://user-images.githubusercontent.com/97522259/171140062-190bd4dd-58cd-4e02-ab88-932c3533a519.png)

-4. Deleting operation is realized by customerid; however, before deleting , customer should fulfil the conditions.
+4. Deletion operation is realized by customerid; however, before deleting , customer should fulfil the conditions.
 These conditions are;
 * Customer id should not be null, if customer id is absent, then the system gives "customer is not found" as error-message.